Georgia Allen: Acting career

 Allen was a repertory player with Atlanta University Summer Theater for thirty years (1949 to 1979).
 In that time, Allen appeared in a political satire musical called Red, White and Maddox about Atlanta's Governor Lester Maddox.
 The show premiered in Atlanta and followed with a short run on Broadway.

 Her first screen role was as the mother of Clifton Davis' character, Gus, in Together for Days (1972).
 After a five-year break, she returned in 1977 as Mrs. Jones in Greased Lightning.
 She appeared in four television movies between 1979 and 1982, then several more from the mid-1980s onward.
 Between 1990 and 1994, she appeared as three different characters in the television series In the Heat of the Night.
-In 1997, she played Lucille Wright, the caterer of the party hosted by Kevin Spacey's character, Jim Williams, in Midnight in the Garden of Good and Evil.
+In 1997, she played Lucille Wright, the real-life cateress of the parties hosted by Kevin Spacey's character, Jim Williams, in Midnight in the Garden of Good and Evil.